Videos and podcasts

 Prof. Nick Davis: I think the first thing to say is that, AI systems do require a special focus from the board because it's not the same as IT governance in general or cyber security.

-So, while it's important most directors, it's, you know, the first time that maybe they may have come across many of these terms, which is why with the Institute of Company Directors, we created that guide.
+So, while it's important most directors, it's, you know, the first time that they may have come across many of these terms, which is why with the Institute of Company Directors, we created that guide.
 And the first thing we say is, you've got to know what you're doing.
 You've got to know where you're using these technologies, how they're adding value and should be really in line with your strategy.

 And I guess Siobhan, the second key message is you need a structured approach to this.
 About 78% according to recent research, 78% of businesses say they are actually investing and leaning into safe and responsible AI governance.
 But when you dig into the data about whether they are doing anything specific that aligns with best practice in this area, it's under 30%.

-So, there's this huge gap between organizations say that the board and management are leading in to structured governance and really using this, this technology well, and the actual evidence of that practice being deployed.
+So, there's this huge gap between organisations say that the board and management are leading in to structured governance and really using this, this technology well, and the actual evidence of that practice being deployed.
 And so really, if you're a director, that's what you should be looking at today is how do you close that gap?

 Siobhan Moran-McFarlane: Professor Nick Davis, thank you so much for joining us.